 God did not make Adam like He made all of the other creatures.
 Rather, God made man in His own image after His own likeness.
 It is a wonderful mystery why God would reveal His image and His likeness in man when He formed him from the fine dust of the earth.
 A mystery that is unfolded as we read through the pages of the Bible and the Holy Spirit opens our eyes to behold wondrous things from His Word.
 God’s plan for Adam was more than he could ever think or ask, yet, God gave Adam and Eve the ability to choose to comply with His plan.
 God placed before Adam and Eve life and death, the choice would be theirs.
 If they obeyed, then they would live.
 If they disobeyed, then they would surely die.
 Unfortunately, Adam and Eve chose death and entered into the realm of death and darkness.

 When God came in the fullness of His love and mercy in the garden that day and found them in their shame and fear He left a promise of a coming redemption.
-Afterwards, the prophets that God raised up of their descendents proclaimed by the Holy Spirit that the fellowship that was lost between God and man would be restored.
+Afterwards, the prophets that God raised up of their descendants proclaimed by the Holy Spirit that the fellowship that was lost between God and man would be restored.
 He made the promise to re-establish His nature and likeness in man and to restore them to the realm of life and light.
-He vowed to do all of this through the coming redeemer who himself would be a descendent of Adam.
+He vowed to do all of this through the coming redeemer who himself would be a descendant of Adam.

 Redemption is the primary focus of the Bible and the doctrine of the Word of God.
 It is upon the doctrine of Redemption that all other doctrines are built.
 These building blocks must be perfectly laid around Jesus Christ the cornerstone.
 If the foundation is not right then the building of our theology and doctrine will collapse under the weighty glory of God’s will and truth.
 The foundation of the redemption that is in the blood of Christ Jesus alone and the complete and finished work of Calvary is the only one that can support the weighty glory of God’s truth.
 All other foundations are sinking sand.